Home > GPU > GPU Buyer's Guide

 If you're just starting out and you need a GPU for your setup, then we think that the RX 6800 is a suitable option.
 For this guide, we have chosen the XFX Speedster SWFT319 Radeon RX 6800, as it comes with a good cooling system; and of course, it’s also the unit we got hands-on with in our RX 6800 review.

-To start with, the RX 6900 XT has 3840 stream processors, which is AMD’s version of ‘CUDA cores’ – so more stream processors should translate into better performance.
-Further, this card has a boost speed of up to 2,105 MHz and is set with 240 texture mapping units and 96 ROPs which should help you accomplish your creative tasks quicker.
-More excitingly, this card has 60 RT cores, making it capable of real-time ray tracing as Team Red finally catches up with Nvidia, who implemented the tech two years prior.
+To start with, the RX 6900 XT has 3840 stream processors, which is AMD's version of ‘CUDA cores' – so more stream processors should translate into better performance.
+Further, this card has a boost speed of up to 2,105 MHz and is set with 240 texture mapping units and 96 ROPs, which should help you accomplish your creative tasks quicker.
+More excitingly, this card has 60 RT cores, making it capable of real-time ray tracing as Team Red finally catches up with Nvidia, which implemented the tech two years prior.

 Coming to the memory specs, the GPU has a 16GB GDDR6 VRAM, which is slightly slower than the GDDR6X.
-However, 16GB is a good amount of storage, and it should speed things up for you.
+However, 16GB is a good amount of VRAM, and it should speed things up for you.
 Further, you get a 256-bit memory bus, which, combined with the VRAM, should ensure speedier data transfer.
 For creative professionals, this means that the GPU can access complex assets quickly without having to switch to the system memory, which is slower.

 BEST MID-RANGE GPU FOR GRAPHIC DESIGN